 When the entity translates the balances in the foreign currency of monetary items into the presentation currency at the reporting date; or

-Gains or losses arising on translating monetary items or on the settlement of monetary items shall be recognised in profit or loss in the period in which they arise.
+Gains or losses arising on translating monetary items or on the settlement of monetary items shall be recognized in profit or loss in the period in which they arise.

-Realised gains or losses are the gains or losses on foreign exchange transactions that have been completed as at the reporting date.
+Realized gains or losses are the gains or losses on foreign exchange transactions that have been completed as of the reporting date.
 In clearer terms, this means that the payment has been made or received prior to the close of the accounting period.

-Unrealised gains or losses are the gains or losses on transactions that have not been completed as at the reporting date.
+Unrealized gains or losses are the gains or losses on transactions that have not been completed as of the reporting date.
 This would mean that the payment has not been made or received prior to the close of the accounting period.